robertlarkins/preferred-development-practices/C#/Projects/ApiProject.md

 Select the *API* template and click Create.

 This will likely create an example Controller and model (WeatherForecastController.cs and WeatherForecast.cs), which can be deleted.

+## Analyzers

+If analyzers are used, such as StyleCop then modify the code appropriately.
+For example adding XML documentation.

+## .csproj

+If the TargetFramework is specified in the Directory.Build.props then the TargetFramework in the csproj can be removed.

+## launchSettings.json

+Update the launchUrl to something appropriate.